How to get the IP Address in Linux

 Output:

-Use curl command to get the public IP address
+Use the curl command to get the public IP address

 sudo apt install curl